-Name Position Date of Cessation Reason Aloysius LeeN.A.
-Chairman / CEO 15 February 2017 Retirement
+Nam e Position Date of Cessation Reason N.A.

-(b) Selection/Appointment, Re-election, Disqualification, Removal, Reinstatement and Suspension Describe the procedures for the selection/appointment, re-election, disqualification, removal instatement and suspension of the members of the Board of Directors.
+(b) Selection/Appointment, Re-election, Disqualification, Removal, Reinstatement and Suspension

+Describe the procedures for the selection/appointment, re-election, disqualification, removal instatement and suspension of the members of the Board of Directors.
 Provide details of the processes adopted (including the frequency of election) and the criteria employed in each procedure:

 Procedure Process Adopted Criteria

 a.
 Selection/ Appointment

-a.
-Selection/ Appointment (i) Executive Directors (ii)Non-Executive Directors The By-Laws provide that all directors shall be elected annually and shall hold office until the annual meeting held next to his election and until his successor shall have been elected and shall have qualified, or until his death or until he shall resign or shall have been removed • Annual meeting: held on the 15th of May every year • If the election is not held on the annual meeting, then it shall be held at a special meeting as soon as thereafter as the same may be conveniently held • Notice: at least 15 days before the meeting • Quorum: the holders of at least the majority of the outstanding capital stock entitled to vote should be present personally or by proxy • Nomination: Stockholders nominating candidates for election shall show proof that such candidates have all the qualifications and none of the disqualifications • Deliberations of the Nomination Committee: At least a majority of the members of the Committee shall attend and they shall determine if one is qualified.
-Only stock of the Corporation; ii.
+(ii) Non-Executive Directors The By-Laws provide that all directors shall be elected annually and shall hold office until the annual meeting held next to his election and until his successor shall have been elected and shall have qualified, or until his death or until he shall resign or shall have been removed • Annual meeting: held on the 15th of May every year • If the election is not held on the annual meeting, then it shall be held at a special meeting as soon as thereafter as the same may be conveniently held • Notice: at least 15 days before the meeting • Quorum: the holders of at least the majority of the outstanding capital stock entitled to vote should be present personally or by proxy • Nomination: Stockholders nominating candidates for election shall show proof that such candidates have all the qualifications • Deliberations of the Nomination Committee: At least a majority of the members of the Committee shall attend and they shall determine if one is qualified.
+Only those qualified based on their determination may be elected. • Voting: cumulative voting stock of the Corporation; ii.
 He shall be at least a college graduate or he shall have been engaged or exposed to the business of the corporation for at least five years; iii.
 He shall possess integrity/probity; iv.
 He shall be at least 21 years old; v.
 He shall be assiduous; vi.
 He must have a college education or equivalent academic degree; vii.
 He must have a practical understanding of the business of the Corporation; viii.
-He must be a member in good standing in relevant industry, business or professional ix. organizations; and x.
-He must possess previous business experience.
+He must be a member in good standing in relevant industry, business or professional ix. organizations; and